 What I wore lately

-I ordered this dress at eShakti.
-I love that it can be worn many different ways.
+I love that this jumper can be worn many different ways.
 Now I can wear it alone as a summer dress for work.
-Later in fall, it will make a great outfit with a shirt under neath.
+Later in fall, it will make a great outfit with a shirt underneath.
 In early winter, before the snowbirds leave, a sweater underneath or worn over the dress make for other great work outfits.
 The dress’ dark navy blue color goes with nearly everything in my closet.
 Here I added a tailored leather jacket in case the AC is an overachiever.